-A clinical laboratory scientist (CLS) performs a full range of laboratory tests from simple cholesterol screenings to more complex tests to uncover diseases such as AIDS, diabetes and cancer.
-As a clinical laboratory scientist you will be responsible for confirming the accuracy of test results and reporting laboratory findings to the pathologist and the patient's physician.
+Become a Medical Laboratory Scientist.
+A medical laboratory scientist (MLS) performs a full range of laboratory tests from simple cholesterol screenings to more complex tests to uncover diseases such as AIDS, diabetes and cancer.
+As a MLS, you will be responsible for confirming the accuracy of test results and reporting laboratory findings to the pathologist and the patient's physician.

 You will work quickly and carefully.
-As a clinical laboratory scientist you hold life and death in your hands because the information you give to the doctor influences the medical treatment that a patient receives.
+As a MLS you hold life and death in your hands because the information you give to the doctor influences the medical treatment that a patient receives.

-The clinical laboratory scientist works with microscopes, complex electronic equipment, computers and precision instruments.
+The MLS works with microscopes, complex electronic equipment, computers and precision instruments.

-The CLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
+The MLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

 The application and transcript deadline is October 15.
 All application materials must be received in the Mercy College Admissions Department by October 15 to be considered for admission.
 Applicants meeting the admission requirements will be invited to interview with program officials.
 All interviews must be completed before November 15.